rafagan/the-shapley-value/README.md

 		end)
 	end)

-	print(R)

 	return R
 end
 ```

 The code try to follow the formula literally as a study case, instead of be the most optimized.
-Just let me know if you have some doubts or suggestion.
+Just let me know if you have some doubts or suggestions.
 I really would appreciate if you test it in more Coalitional Game cases.